-This cache is indeed at the given coordinates.
-Ignore the puzzle icon; it is challenge cache and hopefully Groundspeak will recognise these need their own cache type (or at least an attribute!).
+This cache is a challenge cache at the given coordinates.
 Challenge caches require that you fulfil certain criteria before you are allowed to log your find.
 The rules to this cache are simple - you must be "worth it"!

 Maybe you're like me and you've dreamt of getting paid to go Geocaching.
 Wouldn't that be an incentive to quit your job?!
 For this cache, you have to imagine that you are being paid to go Geocaching.
 Your wages are based on what cache types you've found and you can only log a find for "Because You're Worth It" if you are worth £100,000 or more!

 So how do you know how much you've earned?
 Below is a list showing all the cache types, past and present.
 Not included are Waymarks or Benchmarks.
 If you have found or completed any of these, that's nice, but it won't benefit you for logging this cache.

 Cache types are roughly valued on rarity or difficulty, so a Wherigo cache, for example, will pay more than your bog-standard Traditional as they're harder to come by.
 Here is what each cache type is worth:

 £400 per Virtual Cache